liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

-* `-i`: specify the network interface
+* `-i`: specify the network interface.
-* `-1...9`: priority level; the higher the priority, the easier it is to kill the connection
+* `-1...9`: priority level; the higher the priority, the easier it is to kill the connection.
-* `expression`: filter expression, similar to tcpdump
+* `expression`: filter expression, similar to tcpdump.

 **Examples:**